 Furthermore, we compare the \textit{average} runtimes of the SAT and ASP approaches wrt.\ each measure and regarded data set.
 For the SAT methods, this includes all required search steps, i.e., multiple encoding generation steps (this particularly affects cardinality constraints), multiple solver calls, and multiple transformations to CNF.

 To begin with, we consider the results wrt.\ the SRS data set.
-With regard to both approaches, the average runtimes differ greatly, depending on the inconsistency measure.
-In total, the ASP approaches take between $0.03$\,s ($\icont$ and $\ihdalal$) and $31.63$\,s ($\isdalal$), and the SAT approaches between $0.44$\,s ($\icont$) and $101.92$\,s ($\isdalal$) on average.
-Figure \ref{fig:runtime-composition-SRS-contension} shows the runtime composition of the ASP-based and the SAT-based approach for $\icont$.
+In total, the ASP approaches take between $0.03$\,s ($\icont$ and $\ihdalal$) and $9.89$\,s ($\iforget$), and the SAT approaches between $0.44$\,s ($\icont$) and $101.92$\,s ($\isdalal$) on average.
+Figure \ref{fig:runtime-composition-SRS-contension} visualizes the runtime composition of the ASP-based and the SAT-based approach for $\icont$.
 We see that the encoding generation covers the largest fraction of the overall average runtime of the SAT-based approach.
-Wrt.\ the ASP-based approach on the other hand, encoding generation merely takes $0.0008$\,s (and is thus not even visible in the figure).
+Wrt.\ the ASP-based approach on the other hand, encoding generation merely takes a very small fraction of a second (and is thus not even visible in the figure).
 Solving makes up the second-largest share of the overall runtime of the SAT-based method; the other two categories (i.e., the transformation to CNF, and ``other'') only have a relatively minor impact.
 Regarding the ASP-based method, both solving and ``other'' contribute significantly to the overall runtime.
 A probable reason for the relatively large proportion of ``other'' is the overall very short average runtime of the ASP-based approach.